zli117/Pico-Keyboard/README.md

 # Pico-Keyboard

-A hot-swappable mechanical keyboard built from scratch with Pi Pico board, with 3D printed case.
+A hot-swappable mechanical keyboard built from scratch with Pi Pico board, and 3D printed case.

 # Pictures